davutozgursukuti4531/rexar-tools/README.md

 RTools.isBoolean(RTools.booleanify(1))//Returns true
 RTools.isBigInt(512)//Returns false
 RTools.isBigInt(RTools.bigintify(1))//Returns true
+RTools.isObject(31)//Returns false
+RTools.isObject({
+    foo: "bar"
+})//Returns true

 //Date Methods
-RTools.getDayWithText()//Returns What Today Is From Days RTools.getMonthWithText()//Returns What ToMonth Is From Months
+RTools.getDayWithText()//Returns What Today Is From Days RTools.getMonthWithText()//Returns What ToMonth Is From Months RTools.getWeek()//Returns What Week We Are.
+RTools.getUTCWeek()//Returns the UTC Week We Are.

 //Time Methods
 await RTools.wait(1000)//If Used Inside a Function, Makes the Function Wait for Specified Time.